Mission Codename The Bagpiper

-For better or worse, it’s ALMOST OVER!
+For better or worse, it is.
 But how did we get a $75 Howell Mountain Cabernet for $29???
-That seems like a price from the last century!
+That seems like a price from last century!

 Better to not ask questions, and just dish this out.
 Now get your speed reading on because this one’s gonna FLY out the door!

 Let’s start with a who’s who trip through the GIANTS of Napa Valley?!

 Dave Cofran and Paul Segas arrived at their Highlands partnership via golden career paths.
 Cofran studied viticulture and winemaking at UC Davis, with classmates Nils Venge (Saddleback), Ric Forman and Justin Meyer (Silver Oak) while Segas was an executive at IBM daydreaming of Napa Valley.
 Dave went on to steer the ship at Silver Oak, while Paul invested in vineyards that were coveted by Mondavi, Montelena & Phelps.